 Now that the weather has turned chilly, it’s the perfect time to warm up with a comforting spice or two in your food.
 Here are a few to consider adding to your collection in the kitchen (or meals you order!)

-How to use it: With its potent, earthy flavor, turmeric is delicious when sprinkled into curries, stews, and sauces, says Scheller.
+How to use this healthy spice: With its potent, earthy flavor, turmeric is delicious when sprinkled into curries, stews, and sauces, says Scheller.
 We use it to pump up the flavor in our Pork Carnitas.
 It’s also tasty (and pretty!) on roasted vegetables like cauliflower.
 Pro tip: To help your body better absorb turmeric, combine it with black pepper.

 This spicy winter favorite is known for its ability to relieve nausea, bloating, and other stomach issues, says Scheller.
+These benefits of ginger can be especially helpful for women who are pregnant.
 Studies have shown that ginger can help ease pregnancy-related nausea and reduce stomach upset after surgery.
 You can buy it in powder form at the grocery store or grate fresh ginger into drinks and meals.

-This popular spice is more than just a tasty topping for PSLs.
+Many people love this spice as a tasty topping for PSLs, but the benefits of cinnamon go far beyond flavor.
 Research shows it can stabilize blood sugar levels, which is especially important for people who have diabetes, says Scheller.
 “Cinnamon helps your body be less reactive to carbs,” she explains.
 “Your blood sugar won’t spike as much, which means you’ll be less likely to crash later.”
 There’s also some research that indicates cinnamon may keep your heart healthy by reducing blood cholesterol and triglyceride levels.

-A type of chili pepper that’s popular in Mexican and Southwestern American cuisine, cayenne peppers contain a substance called capsaicin, which acts as an analgesic to help reduce pain.
+This chili pepper—there are many types of peppers—is popular in Mexican and Southwestern American cuisine.
+The benefits of cayenne pepper comes from a substance called capsaicin, which acts as an analgesic to help reduce pain.
 “Capsaicin blocks nerve receptors that send pain signals to your brain, so you don’t register as much discomfort,” explains Scheller.
 Like other spicy foods, it can also rev your metabolism, helping you burn more calories and fat.

-How to use it: Grind black pepper into soups, salad dressings, meat rubs, grain bowls, and more to add depth of flavor and a healthy kick.
+How to use this healthy spice: Grind black pepper into soups, salad dressings, meat rubs, grain bowls, and more to add depth of flavor and a healthy kick.
 We recommend grinding some fresh cracked pepper on all our meals!